JoudMawad/Portfolio/README.md

 # Portfolio

  Portfolio is a responsive web portfolio that displays projects, skills, and background information.
-The site includes smooth animations and PWA functionality.

 ## Features

 - **Responsive Design:** Works well on desktop and mobile devices.